 For a bigger backpack, I can suggest Osprey Atmos AG 65.
 If you’re looking for a cheaper option check NEVO RHINO backpacks.
 We have never had a backpack of this brand but it has good reviews on Amazon.

 I used to hike with Quechua backpacks from the Decathlon store.
-My old backpack needs an upgrade and I’m thinking of buying Osprey Kyte 46.
+My old backpack needs an upgrade and I’m thinking of buying Osprey Renn 50.

 Temperature is not a big problem in Patagonia.
-In summer it’s comfortable, not hot and not cold, nice for hiking.
+In summer, it’s comfortable, not hot or cold, and nice for hiking.
 You don’t need to pack heavy winter hiking boots. rain is the main problem here I’d strongly recommend having waterproof shoes.
+It’s good if your shoes have good ankle support.

 Our video on Salomon Ultra 3 GTX shoes